 - Uniform Attack: A chemical or electrochemical reaction causes an overall thinning of the pipe material.
-This type of corrosion is easy to measure, as is estimated time of failure using simple chemical tests.
+This type of corrosion is easy to measure, as its estimated time of failure can be determined using simple chemical tests.

 - Galvanic Corrosion: When two different types of metals meet, they can react and corrode when immersed in a corrosive or conductive liquid.
 Whichever metal is less corrosion-resistant begins to degrade faster than it otherwise would.

 - Pitting: This type of corrosion is where small divots or holes form in the walls.
 Because of their small size, when located close together they can appear to be a rough sidewall.
 Pitting can be hard to spot because the holes are often covered by debris and corrosion products.

 - Dealloying or Selective Leaching: Under certain circumstances, one element can be removed from an alloy.
 This is common with brass pipes where zinc is removed, leaving a weak copper pipe (Corrosion Doctors).

 While corrosion can affect all pipe materials in one way or another, some materials are more prone to corrosion than others.
 In a 2012 study on water main breaks, Utah State University researchers found that corrosion was the most common failure cause for ductile iron and steel, with 80% of steel pipes and almost half of ductile iron pipes failing due to corrosion.
 As ductile iron is one of the more common pipe materials in water and sewer lines, corrosion poses a substantial risk to underground infrastructure.